Hire a Home Inspector When Buying a House

 - Home Inspection Standards of Practice via InterNACHI

 - Frequently Asked Questions on Home Inspections via American Society of Home Inspectors

 - 9 Things You Should Investigate During the Inspection Period via Ellen Pitts

 Did you find this article to be an interesting read?
 Please remember to share it on your favorite social media channel today!

 Have you been thinking about BUYING or SELLING a home in the Phoenix, AZ Area?
 I'd love to have an opportunity to sit down and speak with you about how I can provide you with everything you need to make a stress-free transition into your new home.

 Let's get started today!
 I can't wait to meet you.

-About the Author: The above article, Do I Need a Home Inspector was written by Troy J. Elston, a licensed Realtor at West USA Realty, the premiere real estate brokerage based in Peoria Arizona.
+About the Author: The above article, Hire a Home Inspector When Buying a House was written by Troy J. Elston, a licensed Realtor at West USA Realty, the premiere real estate brokerage based in Peoria Arizona.
 With over 16 years of experience in the real estate industry, Troy produces stunning results for home buyers and sellers.
-If you’re thinking of BUYING or SELLING a home in the Phoenix Area, Troy would love to share his knowledge and expertise with you.
+If you're thinking of BUYING or SELLING a home in the Phoenix Area, Troy would love to share his knowledge and expertise with you.